 What Are Structured Products?

-The bond component provides a level of capital protection, while the derivative portion offers exposure to various asset classes like equities, interest rates, commodities, FX or multi-asset baskets.
+The bond component provides capital protection, while the derivative portion offers exposure to various asset classes like equities, interest rates, commodities, FX or multi-asset baskets.
 The result is a bespoke investment that aligns with your financial goals and the level of risk you’re willing to take.

 Common Structured Product Types & Strategies